ostcrom/wordsquirt/README.md

 ## Set up
 Compile with:

-``py2applet --make-setup wordsquirt/wordsquirt.py``
+``python setup.py py2app``

 Then run the resulting app.
 Since this program monitors and controls the keyboard you will need to give it Keyboard Monitoring and Accessibility permissions when macOS prompts.
 On my machine I get what appear to be errors about missing modules during build but an app is still produced and runs fine.

-Also in my experience, when using rumps and pynput together the app would crash when it would attempt to control the keyboard.
-Works as expected when compiled and run as a .app.
+When running the program as a script, the program crashes whenever it attempts to send key presses.
+However, it works as intended when compiled as app using py2app.
 On that note, I also had to delete and manually regrant Accessibility and Keyboard Monitoring whenever I made a new build.
 Otherwise the expansion wouldn't trigger, with no apparent errors.

 ## Todo:
 - Implement drop down menu to delete existing expansions.